boundtotheearth/tp/docs/UserGuide.md

 * `[dd/DEADLINE_DATE [dt/DEADLINE_TIME]]`

-  * Note that `dt/DEADLINE_TIME` is an optional part of the the `dd/`.
+  * Note that `dt/DEADLINE_TIME` is an optional part of the `dd/`.
 You cannot enter a deadline with time only.

   * You can enter a deadline with date only.